Big Three (tennis): 2005–2007: Federer continues dominance, Nadal dominates clay

-In the following three years (2005–2007), Federer almost dominated the tennis scene entirely.
-Between 2005 Wimbledon and 2007 US Open, he captured eight of ten majors with a record of 67–2 in those tournaments (his only two losses in that stretch were delivered by Nadal at the French Open).
+In the following three years (2005–2007), Federer dominated the tennis scene except on clay.
+Between 2005 Wimbledon and the 2007 US Open, he captured eight of ten majors with a record of 67–2 in those tournaments (his only two losses in that stretch were delivered by Nadal at the 2006 and 2007 French Open finals).
 Federer also maintained the world No. 1 ranking for the entirety of the period.

 2005 was Nadal's breakthrough year, in which he won 24 consecutive matches on clay, including his first French Open title, beating Federer in the semifinals, and he finished the year as the world No. 2.
 He was dominant on clay, suffering only one loss on the surface (to Federer at the 2007 Hamburg Masters final) between his breakthrough and the end of 2007.
-He established an 81-match winning streak on clay during this time.
+He established an 81 matches winning streak on clay during this time.

 The period between 2005 and 2007 was thus entirely dominated by Federer and Nadal.
 They won 11 consecutive majors between them, meeting in each French Open and Wimbledon final from 2006 to 2008.
 From 2005 to 2010, they ended each season as the world's top two players.

 Novak Djokovic and Andy Murray were born a week apart, played each other as juniors, and both made their major debuts in 2005.
 Djokovic made his ATP Tour debut in 2004, while Murray's was in 2005.
 They both reached the world's top 100 in 2005, and the top 20 in 2006.
 Djokovic, however, began to excel ahead of Murray in 2007, reaching one major final and two semifinals and beginning to regularly challenge Federer and Nadal.
 He also won two Masters titles and five overall titles during the season, finishing 2007 as the world No. 3.
-Murray, who was kept out of the French Open and Wimbledon by injury, ended 2007 ranked 11th.
+Murray, who was kept out of the 2007 French Open and 2007 Wimbledon by injury, ended 2007 ranked 11th.